 • Average cost of living: $2,700 to $3,200

-The climate varies by region: Paris experiences cool winters and warm summers.
-The south, including Bordeaux, has milder winters and hotter summers.
+The climate varies: Paris has cool winters and warm summers, while the south, like Bordeaux, enjoys milder winters and hotter summers.

 Best Countries for Americans to Retire Abroad Comparison